Lameisha/Clinic-management-system/README.md

   ## Staff only

-- Staff will view critical details sent to console
+- Staff views critical details sent to console
 - Console interface is for staff only
 - Designed to avoid scaring patients

--  Patient interaction system sends a message that they will be assisted soon.
+-  Patient interaction system sends a reassurance message to waiting patients.

 ## Tools Used